-Daily employee trips are anticipated to be between 4 and 16 trips, about the equivalent of a new single-family dwelling (which averages 9.55 average daily trips according to International Transportation Engineer's manual, 9th edition).
+Daily employee trips are anticipated to be between 4 and 16 trips, about the equivalent of a new single-family dwelling (which averages 9.55 average daily trips according to the International Transportation Engineer's manual, 9th edition).

-Are there any road improvements that would be required?
+• Are there any road improvements that would be required?
 If yes, please provide specs (type of materials and dimensions)

-ALF will be improving the private dirt access, by applying a 6-inch layer of crushed rock/gravel and making it 20 feet wide.
+Coastle will be improving the private access road to the further cultivation site, by applying a 6-inch layer of crushed rock/gravel and making it 20 feet wide.